-With imminent publication of the SEVENTH Victorian Detectives novel, Intrigue & Infamy, I have now moved into the entirely self-published category.
+With imminent publication of the Ninth Victorian Detectives novel, Deceit & Desire, I have now moved into the entirely self-published category.
 And I been asked once again by several people why I decided not to stay with a commercial publisher.

 Here are my reasons: